 Even though earthquakes are not a huge threat in Michigan, they may take you by surprise.
 In order to become prepared, you should practice the earthquake drill and plan safe places to take cover in case of falling debris.
 Learn more about earthquakes here!

 While we cannot control natural disasters nor their magnitude or effects, we are in full control of how we respond to them— both before and after.
 Taking measures toward becoming prepared now will greatly benefit you in the recovery process later.
 These are some amazing resources to help you get started:

 - Get to know your city and property's risk.
 Understanding the disaster risks present in your region is vital in determining the best ways to prepare for them.
 Once you narrow down the major threats, be sure to check out our disaster guides.

 - Become involved in your community’s preparedness group.
 Meeting like-minded individuals in your area is a great way to enhance your preparedness skills and knowledge.

 - If you have your own organization, business, or have resources that may be needed during a time of crisis, I recommend you connect with the Michigan Voluntary Organizations Active in Disasters (MIVOAD).

 - Michigan’s Department of Health and Human Services is another place you can look at for more preparedness information.
 You can find information on specific disasters on the Michigan Prepares website and information on planning and response on their Division of Emergency Preparedness and Response website.

-I hope this article provided you with insight as to which disasters are threats to the Great Lake State.
+I hope this article provided you with insight as to which disasters are threats to the State of Michigan.
 Actively preparing now can greatly reduce the level of impact you may experience in the future.